 Compared to other water activities where you need to control a giant kite while you balance yourself on a board, stand up paddle boarding is a walk in the park.

-Balancing on a board on the water can admittedly be difficult, especially for beginners, but the more time you spend in the water, with proper gear and training, you can easily learn the proper stance and the movements to get you moving on the water.
+Balancing on a stand up paddle board on the water can admittedly be difficult, especially for beginners, but the more time you spend in the water, with proper gear and training, you can easily learn the proper stance and the movements to get you moving on the water.

 Sure, it can get difficult in the beginning but with practice and proper skills training, you’ll be paddling the water like second nature in no time.